AvivAvital2/Saucer/README.md

-Saucer is a simple fork from spaCy NLP framework (v2.1.0) with S3 support for model storage.
+Saucer is a simple fork from spaCy NLP framework (v2.1.0) with S3 support for model storage. <br>
-Created mainly to fit spaCy and its en_core_web_lg-2.1.0 model in AWS Lambda.
+Created mainly to fit spaCy and its en_core_web_lg-2.1.0 model in AWS Lambda.<br>
-Saucer was made to "live" within Lambda, heavily relying on S3 to load related files.
+Saucer was made to "live" within Lambda, heavily relying on S3 to load related files.<br>
-Note that a slow connection can greatly affect the performance
+Note that in case executed locally, a slow connection can greatly affect the performance<br>

 Quite similar to the native spaCy example:
 ```python